 While schools may be unable to help families access devices and the internet, issues with users technical abilities and communication can be alleviated through a prudent choice in parents evening software.
 A great platform will be easy to access, intuitive to use and specifically designed for parents evenings, with simple instructions tailored individually for staff and parents.
 With our system, both teachers and parents just need to log in, and they will be connected automatically at the appointed times.

 We have all experienced an awkward video call; no audio, frozen screens, a slight physical disconnection and occasional lag, and the nuances of in-person communication can be lost.
 These factors can detract from the quality of communication online, meaning some people will always prefer a face-to-face conversation.

 However, video calling simultaneously offers other quality-of-life improvements.
-Parents and teachers can be assured of privacy, away from busy hallways, so they can speak openly, knowing they won’t be overheard.
+Parents and teachers can be assured of privacy.
+It’s away from busy hallways, so they can speak openly, knowing they won’t be overheard.
+Plus, security is assured as the video calls are encrypted.
 Similarly, without the hubbub of an in-person event, it is easier to focus on each conversation, for better outcomes.
 As another advantage, great virtual parents’ evening software, like our, allows parents or guardians to join from two separate devices and locations, making the experience more comfortable for separated parents.